OWLS

 OWLS Community Agreements: Be Kind & Be Safe

-Brooke’s Open Wilderness Literacy and Science (OWLS) program is an alternative educational experience/outdoor learning pod for children ages 6-11 to connect, grow, and learn together in nature.
+Brooke’s Open Wilderness Literacy and Science (OWLS) forest microschool program is an alternative educational experience/outdoor learning pod for children ages 6-11 to connect, grow, and learn together in nature.

-Our neurodiverse group celebrates our unique interests and learning modalities.
+Our mixed age group of diverse learners celebrates our unique interests and learning modalities.
 We enjoy curating a kind and safe community to support our learning in connection with nature and each other.

 We support our understanding and appreciations of difference.
 We cultivate the understanding that our brains and bodies are unique and that our age and interests can influence our learning.
 We notice how we all learn and get support in different ways.
 We pay attention to how animals, plants, and fungi all have similar needs to grow.
 We also notice how each may grow a bit differently depending on their conditions.
 When we notice difficulties to thrive, we understand that we can tend to our environment and foster growth.